First They Killed My Father (film): Plot

 In 1975 Khmer Republic, Loung Ung is the five-year-old daughter of an officer of the Khmer National Armed Forces, known as "Pa" to his seven children.
 During the Vietnam War, the fighting spills over into neighboring Cambodia when the United States military begins bombing North Vietnamese forces attempting to shelter in the neutral territory, commencing the Cambodian Civil War.
 The U.S. then pulls out of Cambodia and evacuates its embassy.

-The Khmer Rouge draws closer and captures Phnom Penh, then forces all families to leave the city as refugees, under the pretext that it will be bombed by Americans.
+The Khmer Rouge draws closer, captures Phnom Penh, and then forces all families to leave the city as refugees, under the pretext that it will be bombed by Americans.
 Pa Ung denies working for the government when questioned by the Khmer Rouge soldiers, knowing that he will be killed if discovered.
 The family is found by "Uncle" (Loung's maternal uncle), Pa's brother-in-law, and Loung's family stays with Uncle's family for some time.
 However, at the insistence of Aunt, who fears the consequences if Pa's identity is discovered, Loung's family has to leave.

-After days of travel they are captured by Khmer Rouge soldiers and taken with other refugees to a labor camp, where they have to build their own shelter and are forced to work under harsh conditions.
+After days of travel, they are captured by Khmer Rouge soldiers and taken with other refugees to a labor camp, where they have to build their own shelter and are forced to work under harsh conditions.
 Their possessions are confiscated, food is scarce as all crops are sent to fighting units, and any attempt to get more food is punished with merciless beatings.
-Loung is a witness to her siblings' merciless beatings as they try to get more food for themselves and their family.
+Loung is a witness to her siblings' merciless beatings as they try to get more food for themselves and their families.

-Aside from hard work, the camp preaches the regime propaganda, and any foreign items (including life-saving medicine) are forbidden and carry a death penalty.
+Aside from hard work, the camp preaches the regime propaganda, and any foreign items (including life-saving medicine) are forbidden and carry the death penalty.
 Loung's two oldest brothers and oldest sister Keav are reassigned to other camps, and soon afterward Keav dies from dysentery.

 One day Loung sees Pa taken away by the Khmer Rouge officials to repair a bridge.
 Knowing what awaits him, he says goodbye to his wife and children.
 Later on, Loung has a nightmare in which she sees him executed and buried in a mass grave.
 Soon afterward, Ma tells Loung, her older brother Kim, and her older sister Chou to flee in different directions and seek new working camps under false identities as orphans.
 Loung and her sister separate from their brother and reach another camp.